atomix/atomix.github.io/user-manual/copycat-api.md

 ## CopycatReplica

-The [CopycatReplica][CopycatReplica] is a [Copycat][Copycat] implementation that is responsible for receiving creating and managing [resources](#resources) on behalf of other clients and replicas and receiving, persisting, and replicating state changes for existing resources.
+The [CopycatReplica][CopycatReplica] is a [Copycat][Copycat] implementation that is responsible for receiving creating and managing [resources] on behalf of other clients and replicas and receiving, persisting, and replicating state changes for existing resources.
 Users should think of replicas as stateful nodes.
 Since replicas are responsible for persisting and replicating resource state changes, they require more configuration than [clients](#copycatclient).

-To create a `CopycatReplica`, first you must create a [Transport](#transport) via which the replica will communicate with other clients and replicas:
+To create a `CopycatReplica`, first you must create a [Transport][io-transports] via which the replica will communicate with other clients and replicas:

 ```java
 Transport transport = new NettyTransport();